Computer history - 2015

-Google splits into two companies on August 10, 2015.
-The new company known as Alphabet is now responsible for Google, Nest, Google Capital, Fiber, Calico, Google X, Sidewalk Labs, and Google Ventures.
+Google split into two companies on August 10, 2015.
+The new company known as Alphabet is now responsible for Google, Nest, Google Capital, Google Fiber, Calico, Google X, Sidewalk Labs, and Google Ventures.

 Other computer events in 2015

-Dish Network introduces Sling TV in January of 2015.
+Dish Network introduced Sling TV in January 2015.

-Ross Ulbricht the man behind the website Silk Road is convicted February 4, 2015.
+Ross Ulbricht, the man behind the website Silk Road, was convicted on February 4, 2015.

-The BQ Aquaris E4.5 Ubuntu Edition becomes the first phone running the Ubuntu operating system to be released February 11, 2015.
+The BQ Aquaris E4.5 Ubuntu Edition became the first phone running the Ubuntu operating system to be released on February 11, 2015.

-A drone from Flirtey makes a medical delivery on July 17, 2015 and becomes the first government-approved drone delivery.
+A drone from Flirtey made a medical delivery on July 17, 2015, and became the first government-approved drone delivery.